-NAME: Originally suggested for Colorado, the name "Idaho" was used for a steamship which traveled the Columbia River.
+Originally suggested for Colorado, the name "Idaho" was used Name:

+for a steamship which traveled the Columbia River.
 With the discovery of gold on the Clearwater River in 1860, the diggings began to be called the Idaho mines.
-"Idaho" is a coined or invented word, and is not a derivation of an Indian phrase "E Dah Hoe (How)"
+"Idaho" is a coined or invented word, and is not a derivation of an Indian phrase "E Dah

-supposedly meaning "gem of the mountains."
+Hoe (How)" supposedly meaning "gem of the mountains."

-NICKNAME: The "Gem State"
+The "Gem State" Nickname:

-MOTTO: "Esto Perpetua" (Let it be perpetual)

-DISCOVERED BY EUROPEANS: 1805, the last of the 50 states to be sighted.
-ORGANIZED AS TERRITORY: March 4, 1863, act signed by President Lincoln.

-ENTERED UNION: July 3, 1890, 43rd state to join the Union.
+"Esto Perpetua" (Let it be perpetual) Motto: 1805, the last of the 50 states to be sighted Discovered By Europeans: Organized as Territory: March 4, 1863, act signed by President Lincoln Entered Union: July 3, 1890, 43rd state to join the Union